Travel curbs mount on China as virus toll rises

 SHANGHAI (Reuters) - China faced mounting isolation from international travel curbs and flight suspensions on Saturday as the death toll from a spreading coronavirus outbreak rose to 259.

-Inside China, Hubei province, the epicentre of the outbreak, was under a virtual quarantine, with roads sealed off and public transport shut down.
+Inside China, Hubei province, the epicenter of the outbreak, was under a virtual quarantine, with roads sealed off and public transport shut down.
 Elsewhere, local authorities placed growing restrictions on travel and business.

 China’s National Health Commission said there were 2,102 new confirmed infections in China on Friday, bringing the total to 11,791.
 Around two dozen other countries have reported another 137 cases.
 The death toll rose by 46 to 259.